codeforsanjose/codeforsanjose-frontend/README.md

-# Code For San Jose Website - FrontEnd
+# About the Code For San Jose Website - FrontEnd Project

 This repo contains AngularJS frontend code for Website project for Code For San Jose.
 To access backend code developed in Rails click on the following url: https://github.com/codeforsanjose/codeforsanjose-backend

-Tools Used:
+## Languages

 AngularJS, SASS(.scss), Node/npm, GULP, Bower

 Node/npm needs to be installed before following any directions below.

-## Instructions to set up:
+## Installation

 To set this project up and get it running in your browser you will need a local server.
 Run these commands: